 What is Brage?

-Brage is Hedmark University of Applied Science's (HUAS) open, institutional research archive for academic and scientific works.
+Brage is INN University's Open Research Archive for academic and scientific works.
 It is thus an example of the so-called green route to Open Access.
-As much of HUAS's research as possible is to be registered in this archive.
+As much of INN's research as possible is to be registered in this archive.
 All documents in the archive are available free of charge and in full text on the Internet.
 (Some documents may be subjected to copyright restrictions and embargo periods and will therefore not be accessible for a certain period of time.)

 Why self-archive in Brage?